-The Oxford dictionary tells us that Alignment is “Arrangement in a straight line or in correct relative positions”, but is this technically possible in our body, never mind our lower extremity.
-We know from looking at the axis and levers at school that we require equal balance, a bit like a see saw effect.
-When we don’t have equal balance another area will compensate .
+The Oxford dictionary tells us that alignment is “Arrangement in a straight line or in correct relative positions”, but is this technically possible in our body, never mind our lower extremity?
+We know from looking at the axis and levers in traditional anatomy that we require equal balance, a bit like a see saw effect.
+When we don’t have equal balance another area will compensate.
+Incidentally the axis and lever theory was devised at the time of the industrial revolution and does not take into account the physcho, emotional, mental and spiritual belief on the person. .

 levers2 images-15